g-h-chen/Bahdanau-and-Transformer-on-NMT/README.md

 * support training on multiple GPUs via `pytorch_lightning`
 * support fp16 training via `pytorch_lightning`

-All codes are written by the owner of this repo.
+All codes are integrated/written by the owner of this repo.
 Reach me via [my email](mailto:guimingchen@link.cuhk.edu.cn) should you have any suggestion or questions.

 Please also check out [LLMZoo](https://github.com/FreedomIntelligence/LLMZoo/tree/main) and play around with Phoenix and Chimera!

+Codes for evaluation are taken from [here](https://github.com/mjpost/sacrebleu).

 ### Experiments
 We completed a report aiming to compare the ability of three (types of) attention-based models: